 - Tines penetrate the soil to a depth of 6-18 inches - If using hollow tines, holes can be back filled with a soil amendment to improve drainage.
-Core aeration results in significant surface disruption and a concentrated effort - Solid tines are beneficial when cultivating heavily compacted clay or gravelly soil.
-There is minimal

-• Promotes deep rooting, helps remove standing water, aggressively fractures belowground compaction zones at 6-12 inch depths, increases initial water infiltration rate, creates deep aeration channels, and improves air, water, and nutrient movement through layered, poorly drain soils
+Core aeration results in significant surface disruption and a concentrated effort to manage the cores and/or topdress with new soil material - Solid tines are beneficial when cultivating heavily compacted clay or gravelly soil.
+There is minimal disturbance to the surface with use of solid tines - Promotes deep rooting, helps remove standing water, aggressively fractures belowground compaction zones at 6-12 inch depths, increases initial water infiltration rate, creates deep aeration channels, and improves air, water, and nutrient movement through layered, poorly drain soils